nghin/vacsf.org.dev/_posts/meditations/2016-07-22-Surrender.md

 </div>
 <!-- ##################### PLACEHOLDER ###################-->

 Paul not only described these struggles in the two letters he wrote to the Galatians and the Romans, but he also prescribed us how we may find a solution.
-The goal of this article is to show that though it is indeed a very desirable and profitable thing to surrender to God, it is never intended to be a goal to be achieved, but instead it is realized by the believers as a byproduct, a fruit, of a much more important thing, a change in mindset, or outlook, in how we walk with God.
+The goal of this article is to show that though it is indeed a very desirable and profitable thing to surrender to God, it is never intended to be a goal to be achieved, but instead it is realized by the believers as a byproduct, a fruit, of a much more important thing, a change in mindset, or outlook, in how we walk with God, from law-based obedience to grace-based empowerment.

 ## Paul to the Galatians